Open Letter to Fred Armisen: The Cultural Power and Responsibility of SNL

 He says he knows friends who work at the White House levels on science topics and who worked with Clinton at the State Department.
 These friends vouch for her competency on the climate topic.

 Many have pointed to Clinton's support of fracking as a deal breaker.
 But Dr. Running explains how coal is the biggest foe to a stable climate and how it was an honest mistake of a lot people, himself included, that fracked natural gas—as an immediate replacement for coal—was originally thought to be a good deal for climate.
+I'm almost positive that climate change is also Bernie's big issue and the main reason why he's supporting Clinton, too.

 "Climate Change & the 2016 election":